bitnami/charts/bitnami/discourse/README.md

 - If you want to upgrade to this version from a previous one installed with Helm v3, you shouldn't face any issues
 - If you want to upgrade to this version using Helm v2, this scenario is not supported as this version doesn't support Helm v2 anymore
 - If you installed the previous version with Helm v2 and wants to upgrade to this version with Helm v3, please refer to the [official Helm documentation](https://helm.sh/docs/topics/v2_v3_migration/#migration-use-cases) about migrating from Helm v2 to v3
+- This chart depends on the **PostgreSQL 10** instead of **PostgreSQL 9**.
+Apart from the same changes that are described in this section, there are also other major changes due to the master/slave nomenclature was replaced by primary/readReplica.
+[Here](https://github.com/bitnami/charts/pull/4385) you can find more information about the changes introduced.

 **Useful links**